 18. TeaLet

 Tea is one of the world’s most popular commodities.
-However, inefficiencies exist in the supply chain process, slowing down the transfer of goods from farms to individuals.
+However, obstacles exist in the supply chain process, slowing down the transfer of goods from farms to individuals.
 Furthermore, the market relies on middlemen to distribute products, which drives up prices for the final consumer.
-As a result, tea farmers have to deal with low-profit margins, and consumers lack access to the highest quality tea options.
+As a result, tea farmers have to deal with low-profit margins, and consumers can’t access high-quality tea options.

 TeaLet exists to streamline the supply chain.
 The company directly connects tea growers with wholesale buyers and retailers using blockchain technology and a web-based application.
 As a result, TeaLet has tripled the profits for tea farmers while reducing consumers’ prices for top-quality tea.